ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 ### Simplification rules

-Once you determine the running-time equation for an algorithm, it really is a simple matter to derive the big-$O$ expressions from the equation.
+Once you determine the running-time equation for an algorithm, it is often a simple matter to derive the big-$O$ expressions from the equation.
 You do not need to resort to the formal definitions of asymptotic analysis.
 Instead, you can use the following rules to determine the simplest form.